Extract from "Narcissism: Behind the Mask"

 The following dialogue and analysis is taken from the book Narcissism: Behind the Mask.
 The dialogue is an argument between a narcissist called Pete and his wife Bethany after Pete had forgotten to pick up milk from the shop whilst Bethany was at work, as agreed that morning between the two of them.
 It then goes on to explain the real meaning behind what Pete says.

-This behavior by Pete is typical of how a narcissist creates and distorts an argument solely to protect his self-esteem.
+This behavior by Pete is typical of how a narcissist creates and distorts an argument solely to protect his ego.

 Bethany: Did you get the milk?